jhrcook/100DaysOfPython/HandsOnMachineLearningWithScikitLearnAndTensorFlow/homl_ch07_Ensemble-learning-and-random-forests.md

 ## Exercises

 **Exercise 8.** Create an ensemble of a random forest classifier, Extra-Trees classifier, and SVM classifier and aggregate them using soft or hard voting.
+**Exercise 9.** Make predictions with the classifiers from **8** for the validation set and train a classifier using these values as the input.

 ```python